 Come join us in this pioneering venture.

-For further information, please contact either of us in Japanese or English.
+For further information or conservatory participation in this project, or for how to make yen contributions to this effort, please contact either of us in Japanese or English.

 Monica Bethe, Director, Japanese Textile Conservation Fund